10 Auckland Must-Dos

 8. Sample some of the local cuisine

 One of the great things about Auckland is that it’s the best place in New Zealand to find something good to eat.
-It just about covers every nationality, so there’s plenty of choice.
-Not only are there a great selection of restaurants throughout Auckland, there are a great deal of foody events from markets to food festivals.
+It just about covers every nationality, so there is plenty of choice.
+Not only are there a great selection of restaurants throughout Auckland, but there are also many foody events from markets to food festivals.
 Check out Cheap Eats in Auckland for more details.

 9. Sip wine on Waiheke Island